Intentionally Awkward Title

 - The documentary Who The #$&% Is Jackson Pollock? uses symbols as its title on the case and even in the opening title.
 However, truck driver Teri Horton says the uncensored title as she relays the story of how she bought what some believe is an authentic Pollock painting at a thrift store in regard to her theretofore lack of familiarity with the famous painter.

 - In 2002 African American author Randall Kennedy published a book entitled Nigger: The Strange Career of a Troublesome Word.
-Watching TV commentators try to talk about it without actually saying the name was one of the fondest memories of 2002.
+TV commentators tried to talk about it without actually saying the title.

 - Similarly, there is a book titled Cunt.